Herickk/Herickk/README.md

 #Hellou Everyone ✌️
-### IM Herick Wendel and here I tell you a little more about my career as a Data Analyst.
+### Im Herick Wendel and here I tell you a little more about my career as a Data Analyst.
 Welcome!